Madison, Mississippi

-Madison is a city in Madison County, Mississippi, United States.
-The population was 27,747 at the 2020 census.
+Madison is the 11th most populous city in Mississippi, United States, located in Madison County, 13 mi north of the state capital, Jackson.
+The population was 27,747 at the 2020 census, up from 24,149 in 2010.
 It is part of the Jackson Metropolitan Statistical Area.

 History

-The city of Madison, named for James Madison, the fourth President of the United States, developed along a bustling railroad track in antebellum Mississippi.
+The city of Madison, named for James Madison, the fourth president of the United States, developed along a bustling railroad track in antebellum Mississippi.
 It began in 1856 when the Illinois Central Railroad opened Madison Station, the forerunner of the city of Madison.

 The nearby town of Madisonville was a settlement along the stagecoach route on the Natchez Trace.
 It was the first county seat of Madison County in 1828, and had a race track, two banks, a wagon factory, and at least one hotel.
 Its residents gradually moved to the new railroad community, and old Madisonville became defunct.

 Like many railroad towns in the South, Madison Station was heavily damaged by the Union Army during the Civil War.
 Ten miles from the state capital of Jackson, Madison Station was largely destroyed in 1863 after the July 18–22 siege of Jackson.
 No battles were fought in Madison County, but Major General Stephen D. Lee concentrated his command in Madison Station during the month of February 1864.
 Stephen Lee was later appointed as the first president of Mississippi State College (now Mississippi State University).

 The railroad continued to attract growth after the Civil War.
 In 1897, the Madison Land Company encouraged northerners to "Go South, and grow up with the country."
 Located in Chicago, the land company's interest in development prompted Madison to incorporate as a village, though the charter was lost when regular elections were not held because of the failure of the "land boom".

 The Madison Land Company offered prime land for as little as $3.00 an acre.
 It claimed that Mississippi had the lowest debt ratio in the United States at $19.00 per capita and that Mississippians were one-third healthier by "official figures" than people in New York and Massachusetts.
-The figures were quoted in the Madison Land Company's brochure by Bishop Hugh Miller Thompson, the second Episcopal Bishop of the Diocese of Mississippi and a Madison resident, who originally came from Wisconsin.
+The figures were quoted in the Madison Land Company's brochure by Bishop Hugh Miller Thompson, the second Episcopal bishop of the Diocese of Mississippi and a Madison resident, who originally came from Wisconsin.

 After many years of court battles, the city annexed other territory to expand its limits in size in the late 2000s.

+On November 24, 2001, a violent F4 tornado impacted western portions of the city.
+Many homes were severely damaged or destroyed, including some that were leveled and swept from their foundations in the Fairfield subdivision.
+The tornado traveled 11.5 mi across Madison County, damaging or destroying 164 homes along the path.
+Two people were killed by the tornado, and 21 others were injured.